-The mean and median bonus gender pay gaps are to be reported separately, however the Pay Policy of the Trust does not currently provide for the payment of bonuses so there are none to report.
+The mean and median bonus gender pay gaps are to be reported separately, however the Pay Policy of the Trust does not currently provide for the payment of bonuses.

 The proportion of male and female colleagues in each quartile lines up the average hourly rate of pay for all relevant employees together in order from highest to lowest, divides the line-up into four equal quartiles and is the gender split in each quartile.